jeremyrrose/the-deal-with-functions/README.md

 }
 ```

 Setting a parameter name tells JavaScript: "Whatever gets passed in here, give it this name!"
-Then *within these curly braces* that name equals whatever gets passed in when the function is *invoked*.
+Then *within these curly braces*, that name equals whatever gets passed in when the function is *invoked*.
 Check this out:

 ```javascript
 function gettingTheParam(xxx) {